 15. Going for a celebratory meal?

-The next time you're hunting for a restaurant, choose a planet-friendly venue.
+The next time you're hunting for a restaurant, choose a planet-friendly food venue.
 It's easy to choose a great place to eat out this December with the SRA's fantastic Food Made Good Diners' Guide.
 So you can eat with a clear conscience and leave with a full stomach.

 16. Play some vegetarian tunes!